cathyhlshih/UnityURPVertexBlendTriplanarShader/README.md

 <img src="/UnityURPVertexBlendTriplanarShader/Images/CathyShih_StylizedSandstoneCliff_Demo.png" alt="CathyShih_StylizedSandstoneCliff_Demo" style="width:600px;"/>

 This shader uses triplanar mapping, blending multiple textures using the mesh's vertex colors.
-It blensd between textures with height maps to create customizable transitions and realistic terrain representation.
+It blends between textures with height maps to create customizable transitions and realistic terrain representation.
 It is suited for those who want to use meshes for terrains instead of Unity's terrains.

 * Unity 2022.3.16f1LTS
 * URP 14.0.9